-3. RE-APPOINTMENT OF MR. SANDIP DAS (DIN: 07979791) AS A WHOLETIME DIRECTOR
+RE-APPOINTMENT OF MR. SANDIP DAS (DIN: 07979791) AS A WHOLETIME DIRECTOR

-To consider and if thought fit, to pass, with or without modification(s)the following resolution as a Special Resolution:
+To consider and if thought fit, to pass, with or without modification(s) the following resolution as a Special Resolution:

-"RESOLVED THAT pursuant to the provisions of Sections 196, 197, 198, 203 read with Schedule V and/or any other applicable provisions of the Companies Act, 2013 and the Rules framed thereunder (including any statutory modification(s) or re-enactment thereof for the time being in force) ('the Act'), Mr. Sandip Das(DIN: 07979791), be and is hereby re-appointed as a Whole-time Director of the Company (designated as Key Managerial Personnel), for a period of 1 (One) year with effect from July 25, 2022 on such terms and conditions as detailed in the Explanatory Statement with the power to the Board to revise the remuneration and other termswithin the limit prescribed under Section 197 read with Schedule V of the Act.
+"RESOLVED THAT pursuant to the provisions of Sections 196, 197, 198, 203 read with Schedule V and/or any other applicable provisions of the Companies Act, 2013 and the Rules framed thereunder ('the Act'), Mr. Sandip Das (DIN: 07979791), be and is hereby re-appointed as a Whole-time Director of the Company (designated as Key Managerial Personnel), for a period of 1 (One) year with effect from July 25, 2023 on such terms and conditions as detailed in the Explanatory Statement with the power to the Board to revise the remuneration and other terms within the limit prescribed under Section 197 read with Schedule V of the Act.